gitter-badger/pipeflow/README.md

 ### Cloning
 To clone Pipeflow from this repository to your computer use following instruction:
 ```
-$ mkdir pipeflow
-$ cd pipeflow
 $ git clone https://github.com/Pipeflow/pipeflow
 $ cd pipeflow
-$ npm install
 ```
-or if you already cloned the repository just run following command to install required packages using node.js package manager.
+and then following command to install required packages using node.js package manager.
 ```
 $ npm install
 ```